Kitchen extension ideas for the perfect culinary space

 "Consider your cooking habits – if you cook frequently, you may require more space for appliances and ample storage for ingredients."

-When designing a kitchen extension, spend time and effort on making sure plenty natural light infiltrates the space - but don't make the rest of the house feel dark.
+When designing a kitchen extension, spend time and effort on making sure plenty of natural light infiltrates the space - but don't make the rest of the house feel dark.
 This is a delicate balance, but one that is important to get right.

 Find inspiration from glazed kitchen extension ideas and kitchen extensions with skylights to think of ways to ensure your space feels light and airy, but is also practical.